Arobnett/Reddit-Comment-Predictions-Based-on-Topic-Model-with-SHAP-Analysis/README.md

 Additive exPlanations Model (SHAP) to see which words stand out as the most contributing features to the prediction model from the scraped Reddit text sample data.
+It was found between both of the data sets that rather than using the monthly frequency of a particular cluster to predict the monthly frequency of another cluster, it’s a substantially better predictor to use the individual words of the monthly comments as feature variables to predict the monthly frequency of another cluster, which improved the average correlation score from the data sets from approximately 29% to appoximately 90%.

 ## Index Terms
 Top2Vec, Topic Modeling, Correlation, Linear Regression, SHapley Additive exPlanations Model (SHAP), Cosine